Robert J. Moriarty

 He holds 14 international aviation records including the record for flight time between New York to Paris in two different categories.

-In 1984, at age 37, he was in the headlines for flying, on March 31 at 11:20, between the pillars of the Eiffel tower aboard a Beechcraft Bonanza aircraft.
+On March 31, 1984, Moriarty flew a Beechcraft Bonanza between the pillars of the Eiffel Tower.
 He was part of a team entered in the Paris to Libreville air race but an engine failure south of Portugal forced him to drop out.
-After repairing the plane, and encouraged by Richard Fenwic, he turned his attention to the Eiffel Tower.
+After repairing the plane, he turned his attention to the Eiffel Tower.
 When asked why he had done it, he replied: "Just for fun".